kluctl/kluctl/docs/reference/templating/variable-sources.md

 When specifying `noOverride: true`, Kluctl will not override variables from the previously loaded variables.
 This is useful if you want to load default values for variables.

+Variables can also be loaded conditionally by specifying a condition via `when: <condition>`.
+The condition must be in the same format as described in [conditional deployment items](../deployments/deployment-yml.md#when)

 Different types of vars entries are possible: